OpenMoonRay/openmoonray-docs/docs/moonray/geometry/RdlMeshGeometry.md

   default: 0.0

-  the maximum allowable difference in pixels for subdivison mesh adaptive tessellation (each final tessellated edge won't be longer than n pixels if adaptive error is set to n).A value of 0 disables adaptive tessellation, reverting to uniform tessellation, which sometimes is more stable in animation.Adaptive tessellation is not supported for instances.
+  <p>the maximum allowable difference in pixels for subdivison mesh adaptive tessellation (each final tessellated edge won't be longer than n pixels if adaptive error is set to n).A value of 0 disables adaptive tessellation, reverting to uniform tessellation, which sometimes is more stable in animation.Adaptive tessellation is not supported for instances.<\p>

   <h3>curved_motion_blur_sample_count</h3>